clort81/blopotron/README.md

 ./blopotron -t
 ```

 The `-t` flag spawns `sprite_bridge.py` as a subprocess and renders to stdout.
-Works over SSH, in tmux, or on a real BBS.
+Works over SSH, in tmux, eventually on a real BBS.

 ## Status